prakashknaikade/prakashknaikade.github.io/content/authors/admin/_index.md

 ## About Me

 Prakash Naikade is Computer Vision and Machine Learning Research Engineer.
 He is passionate about Machine Learning, especially Computer Vision & LLMs.
 He has hands on experience from academia and industry.
 His research interests are in Computer Vision, Computer Graphics, Deep/Machine Learning & Data Science, to solve the real world problems with impactful AI aided solutions.
+<br>In his free time, he likes to run, bike, watch movies, and listen to music.